stefanovertua/job-postings-analysis/README.md

 ## Dataset

-The dataset for this analysis was obtained from Kaggle and comprises over 32,000 entries.
+The dataset for this analysis was obtained from Kaggle and comprises over 32,000 rows.
 The database is made up of six columns:

 + ID, the unique identifier for the applicants	<br>